-I will have a discussion board available for each quiz where students are expected to post questions about each quiz.
+Discussion boards are available for each quiz.
+Students are expected to post questions about each quiz (see # 3 below on Participation for posting requirement specifics).
 You will access the discussion board for each quiz by clicking onto the discussion tab on Blackboard and then selecting discussion board.
-Students should check the discussion board regularly not only to post questions but to provide help and/or insights for fellow students regarding their questions.
+Students should check the discussion board daily not only to post questions but to provide help and/or insights for fellow students regarding their questions.
 I will also check these discussion boards regularly (though perhaps not as regularly as you so be patient) and will respond to any unanswered (or incorrectly answered) or remaining questions when warranted.
 Please view my role on the discussion boards as that of a moderator, though.
 The purpose of the discussion boards is for students to help each other.
 I will jump in, however, if it seems that there is confusion or further help is needed.
-If there is something addressed on a discussion board that you feel needs attention and/or explanation from me and I have yet to post anything, please email me and let me know.
+If there is something addressed on a discussion board that you feel needs immediate or further attention explanation from me and I have yet to post anything, please email me and let me know.

 2. Reflection papers - Students are expected to complete 8 reflection papers.
 There are 10 units overall so this allows you two skips of your own choice.
 PLEASE NOTE that you are to post your reflection papers on Blackboard at two different places.
 You must first post your papers to the corresponding link under the "Assignments" tab.
-This enables me to access your paper.
+This enables me to access and grade your paper.
 This also allows you to know whether I have received the paper (If I have received it, you will see a "!" in the gradebook.
 If I have received it and graded it, you will see a grade in the gradebook.
 If I haven't received it, you won't see anything in the gradebook).
 The second place you will post your paper is to the designated discussion board on Blackboard.
 This is so that your fellow students can also see your paper.
-Students are expected to look over each other's reflection papers and provide feedback (more about this is addressed in # 3), comments, and/or responses when so moved (e.g., the web class version of class discussion).
+Students are expected to look over each other's reflection papers daily and post feedback, comments, and/or responses (e.g., the web class version of class discussion).
+See # 3 below on Participation for posting requirement specifics.